 There is, however, one big advantage to Investment B: The return is guaranteed.

 There’s no way around it: Investing in the stock market is risky.
-Historically, stock market returns over the long run are stable and may even be as high as 8 or 10 percent average per year.
+Historically, stock market returns over the long run are stable and may even be as high as an average of 8 to 10% per year.
 But we all know that today’s economy is uncertain.
 You could do better, or you could do worse.

 This is where the decision gets tricky: It all depends on the average annual return you expect to earn from your investments and how that compares to your student loan interest rate.